-The AlienVault Agent is a lightweight endpoint agent based on osquery, the leading open-source operating system instrumentation framework for Windows, macOS, and Linux.
-It enables endpoint detection and response (EDR), file integrity monitoring (FIM), and rich endpoint telemetry capabilities that are essential for complete and effective threat detection, response, and compliance.
+The AlienVault Agent is a lightweight endpoint agent based on osquery, the leading open-source operating system (OS) instrumentation framework for Microsoft Windows, Apple macOS, and Linux.
+It enables endpoint detection and monitoring with central management, contributing to complete and effective threat visibility, detection, and compliance.

-This agent is easy to install on your host and endpoints, and has a small footprint.
-An installed Agent provides continuous endpoint security monitoring, allowing USM Anywhere to quickly detect threats on your essential assets without the time-consuming manual configuration and setup tasks required to implement and integrate a third-party tool.
+The AlienVault Agent is easy to install on your host and endpoints, and has a small footprint.
+An installed agent provides continuous endpoint security monitoring, allowing USM Anywhere to quickly detect threats on your essential assets without the time-consuming manual configuration and setup tasks required to implement and integrate a third-party tool.

-The installed AlienVault Agent communicates over an encryptedCryptographic transformation of data into a form that conceals the data's original meaning to prevent it from being known or used. channel to send data directly to the USM Anywhere service, bypassing the USM Anywhere Sensor, and buffers data locally when the connection to USM Anywhere is unavailable.
-When a new agent is registered with your USM Anywhere service, the system checks the AlienVault Agent version.
-Subsequent updates after the initial install are performed manually through The Agent Command Script.
-To find out more about the most recent Agent versions, see the AlienVault Agent updates on the Product Announcements page.
+The AlienVault Agent communicates over an encryptedCryptographic transformation of data into a form that conceals the data's original meaning to prevent it from being known or used. channel to send data directly to the USM Anywhere service, bypassing the USM Anywhere Sensor, and buffers data locally when the connection to USM Anywhere is unavailable.
+The (OS)se agents use two universally unique identifier (UUID)-formatted IDs to interact with USM Anywhere: a host identifier UUID and an asset identifier UUID.
+Understanding the two AlienVault Agent IDs is important when you deploy agents in virtual machines (VMs).
+See AlienVault Agent IDs for more information.

 Agent Data Collection

 Each AlienVault Agent must be associated with an assetAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers. in USM Anywhere to enable log collection, which should match the host system where it is deployed.
-When this association is in place, detailed information is available in the Asset Details.
-On this page, you can view the number of eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall. associated with the agent, as well as data consumption by the agent over a fixed period of time.
-For more information, see Viewing Assets Details.
+When this association is in place, detailed information is available in the Asset Details page.
+On this page, you can view the number of eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor or external devices such as a firewall. associated with the agent, as well as data consumption by the agent over a fixed period of time.

-The AlienVault Agent dashboard displays status information for all agents registered with your USM Anywhere environment, including an indication that an agent is currently sending data.
-For more information, see AlienVault Agent Dashboard .
+The agent dashboard displays status information for all agents registered with your USM Anywhere environment, including an indication that an agent is currently sending data.
+See AlienVault Agent Dashboard for more information.